bh90210/mlsic/docs/_posts/2024-08-27-markov-chains.md

     ...`"]
 ```

 This produces an array of float values.
 Once the subprocess is over the generator is fed the next value of the model `1.000000` and generates a new array of float values.
-The process continues until we fed all values of the model to the generator.
+The process continues until we feed all values of the model to the generator.

 The end result is three arrays of arrays `[][]float`.
 Then the program reads through all generated values of frequencies, amplitudes and durations and creates a train of Sines.